 The Buy-in-ish Cycle: The main reason SEO strategies fail

 TL;DR The main reason strategies fail is because we accept agreement without commitment.
 This is a bad practice that can often create a cycle of bad behaviour.
 Healthy practices that can change this include, welcoming rejection, seeking healthy conflict, and understanding our organisation's maturity in order to create a culture that promotes accountability.
-I recently spoke about the importance of getting buy-in with commitment at MozCon, SearchLove, and Benchmark Manchester.
+I recently spoke about the importance of getting buy-in with commitment at MozCon, SearchLove, Benchmark Manchester, and London SEO meetup.

 How many times have you been told that your SEO tickets have been pushed back to the next sprint, even though you've been promised they would be released this time?
 Or you've been fighting for headcount in your team with a senior skillset, only to get the budget approved for a much more junior role?
 How many times did your leadership tell you that "SEO is indeed very important for the business" but did not commit to prioritising the initiatives you've proposed?
 On each of these occasions, someone said yes to you, because this is what you wanted to hear, but what they actually meant was no. This fake agreement happens too often and is one of the biggest issues we can actively lead ourselves into when we're trying to get buy-in for our SEO strategy and its initiatives.